Skip to content

 When both accounting clients and staff are on the same page, it helps strengthen client loyalty, drive profitability, and reduce stress.

-To help accountants better manage client expectations during tax season and beyond, this article will provide actionable insights and will explore such areas as why it is important, how to set realistic expectations, and how to approach difficult clients.
+To help accountants better manage client expectations during tax season and beyond, it is key for professionals to understand why expectation management is important, how to set realistic expectations, and how to handle communication with difficult clients.

 Why is it important to manage client expectations?

 Setting boundaries and managing client expectations as early on as possible is essential.
 Why?
-It avoids miscommunication and stress for both clients and staff down the line.
-Unfortunately, strained client relationships not only impact clients but can also hinder a firm’s job performance and profitability, and negatively impact staff morale.
+It avoids miscommunication and stress for both clients and staff down-the-line.
+Strained client relationships not only impact clients but can also hinder a firm’s job performance and profitability and negatively impact staff morale.

 At the core of a strong relationship is good communication and transparency.
 The relationship accountants have with their clients is no different.
 As their most trusted advisor, maintaining transparency is critical, even when delivering unfavorable news like they owe more taxes than expected or a tax law just passed that will negatively impact their filing.
 In fact, clients will appreciate the transparency.